geduxas/arduino-dsmr/README.md

 identically, but additionally has a `timestamp()` method which returns the timestamp sent along with the value.

-These timestamps are returned as a string, exactly as present in the P1 message (YYMMDDhhmmssX, where X is S or W for summer- or wintertime).
+These timestamps are returned as a `const char*` (null-terminated), exactly as present in the P1 message (YYMMDDhhmmssX, where X is S or W for summer- or wintertime).
 Parsing these into something like a UNIX timestamp is tricky (think leap years and seconds) and of limited use, so this just keeps the original format.

 ## Connecting the P1 port